 D. Taxpayers

+1. In General

 In Chile, any person, whether a legal entity or an individual, that either sells property (whether movable or real) or supplies services that are subject to VAT is a VAT taxpayer.
 Specifically:

 (i) With respect to movable property, the person must be a habitual seller of movable property that is subject to VAT, irrespective of whether the property was manufactured by the taxpayer or was purchased from a third party.
 It is up to the SII to determine whether a seller sells goods on a habitual basis.
 However, importers are required to pay VAT irrespective of whether they carry out imports on a habitual basis;